7ombie/jsii/docs/untitled.md

 Literate programming allows you to separate all of your commentry and docstring from your code, generally improving the readability of both.

-The JSII Parser has a literate programming flag, which causes files to be parsed using the literate syntax, which is very simple: Lines that begin with whitespace are code lines and every other line is commentary.
+The JS2 Parser has a literate programming flag, which causes files to be parsed using the literate syntax, which is very simple: Lines that begin with whitespace are code lines and every other line is commentary.